Banking & Insurance - February 18th

 Advance notice term deposit: A term deposit where the institution allows you to withdraw the money earlier than the end of the term, if you pay a penalty fee and give advance notice of 31 days.
 Advance notice term deposits often have a slightly higher interest rate than standard term deposits.

 Basis points: A unit of measurement used in financial situations to describe the percentage change in interest rates or the value of a financial product.
-One basis point is 0.01%.
+One basis point is one tenth of a percent or 0.01%.

 Coupon payment: A portion of a bond, entitling the holder to receive a payment of interest.
 For example, a 10% coupon paid semi-annually would yield two 5% interest payments.